Shanah Tovah! We invite you to spend High Holy Days 5783/2022 with us!

 (Please be in the sanctuary by 6:55 p.m)

-Break-the-Fast Meal (outdoors) following conclusion of services (separate reservation required)
+Break-the-Fast Meal following conclusion of services (reservations required)

 More information about Tashlich: Tashlich is the traditional ritual of ‘casting off’ old behaviors and patterns that no longer serve us, so that we can start the New Year more free and less encumbered by the past.
 This year we will hold our Tashlich just after the Rosh Hashanah morning service, outside the community center.
-The brief ritual will involve simple songs and chants, time for reflection, and the chance to cast stones into water, symbolizing a new freedom and distance from harmful patterns of the past.
+The brief ritual will involve simple songs and chants, time for new reflections through a chalkboard art mural created by members and guests.
+Water will wash away the chains of the past – released in the mural.
+Tashlich symbolizes a new freedom and distance from harmful patterns of the past.

 REMINDER: Reservations are required in order to attend any service.

 Use the links below to reserve your place at Rosh Hashanah and Yom Kippur services.
 There are also links to add names to our Yizkor (Memorial) Book or to become a member of Beit Tikvah.
 Instructions are included on each form.